giampaolo/psutil/psutil/tests/README.rst

     python -m psutil.tests --install-deps  # install test deps python -m psutil.tests

-  As a "developer", if you have a copy of the source code and you whish to hack on psutil::
+  As a "developer", if you have a copy of the source code and you wish to hack on psutil::

     make setup-dev-env  # install test deps (+ other things)